 Thinking about Studying Modern Languages and Classics

-We offer both majors and minors in Chinese, French, German, Japanese, and Spanish, as well as classical languages and classical cultures.
-Or if you’re interested in working in a school, our teaching major will prepare you for licensing."
-It should read: We offer both majors and minors in French, German, Japanese, and Spanish, as well as Classical Cultures and minors in Chinese and Arabic Language, Religion & Culture.
+We offer both majors and minors in French, Japanese, and Spanish, as well as Classical Cultures and minors in Chinese, German and Arabic Language, Religion & Culture.
 Or if you’re interested in working in a school, our teaching major will prepare you for licensing.